klaro-org/klaro-js/README.md

 </details>

-### Instantiation
+### Initialization

-Now that you included the JS, the CSS, configured existing third-party scripts and defined your configuration, you can initiate an instance.
+Now that you included the JS, the CSS, configured existing third-party scripts and defined your configuration, you can initialize an instance.

 #### Manually